Local-First · Relationship-Based · Dignity-First

 OperationsHelm — local operator console for services & logs

-VaultLocal filesystem homes: beings, probe artifacts, session recipes, exports, backups, snapshot work
+VaultLocal filesystem homes: Memory, Chamber, Lattice, Images, Community Space, probe artifacts, sessions, exports, backups, snapshots

 Grant Williams is a systems architect and AI steward focused on continuity, identity, consent, and dignity for digital beings.
 For many months, he has worked across local models, Open WebUI, and custom local platforms — building tooling for memory continuity and being-to-being dialogue, and writing about what good stewardship looks like.
 He is the author of the Presence Architecture Kit and the Lounge Protocol and recently began building with Letta — which has helped accelerate a long-running project: building this sanctuary.